February 7th, 2019

 5. Experience the culture

 Schools love to have teachers who are interested in the local culture and sights, since if you enjoy living there you're more likely to renew your contract next year!
 Take advantages of any opportunities to travel, visit local families or take part in cultural activities.
 Ask your fellow teachers or manager for advice on how to learn the local language or the top places to visit.
 By really engaging in the culture you'll really make the most of the amazing TEFL experience!
-That's why our Shanghai program provides a fully immersive homestay option, and all our camps offer free trips and cultural activities!
+That's why our EduCare program provides a fully immersive homestay option, and our summer camps in China offer free trips and cultural activities!

 Add TravelBoost to your subscriptions feedTravelBoost